‘Survivor: Game Changers’ Spoilers: Next Vote Leaked, Behind The Scenes Of Production

 Season 34 of the hit CBS show Survivor: Game Changers has been all about the game changing on a dime, with one blindside after another, leaving even the most savvy fans guessing from week to week.
 Even so, spoilers and leaks are happening within the audience this season as often as they occur at Survivor Tribal Council from one week to the next.
 Savvy social media users within the audience who are connected to well-placed sources have already leaked who they believe will be the next to go on Season 34 of Survivor: Game Changers.

 But in a game where anything can happen at any time, the question of “who will be voted off tonight” even has long-time players guessing.
-As People Magazine reports after the latest blindside on Survivor: Game Changers, the “Survivor gods giveth, and the Survivor gods taketh away.”
+As People Magazine reported after the latest blindside on Survivor: Game Changers, the “Survivor gods giveth, and the Survivor gods taketh away.”
 Last week, the Survivor gods “taketh away” from Debbie Wanner, who went home from Tribal Council after having used a secret advantage unnecessarily the week prior.

 The castaways during last week’s episode warned the audience in their confessionals that the chop was coming ahead of time, by hinting that “getting too cocky” would be dangerous game play for any Survivor.
 But Debbie Wanner thought she had her ducks lined up in ally Sarah Lacina, who is a police officer in her life away from Survivor.